AEA STAGE MANAGER

 Roe Manzo (she/her) is a Stage Manager/Performer based in NYC/New Jersey.
 Growing up and currently residing on Staten Island, Roe has worked on many shows across the tri-state area.
 Roe is a proud member of Actors Equity Association (AEA).

 Roe is a graduate of the Kean Theatre Conservatory where she earned her BFA in Theatre Performance.
 Roe has been training on stage, on camera, and in a classroom setting for almost 10 years.
-Roe has been awarded talent-based, full tuition scholarships to study musical theatre at the Circle in the Square Theatre School's Summer Intensive and at the School of Creative and Performing Arts.
+Roe has been awarded talent-based, full tuition scholarships to study musical theatre.
+Select few include: Circle in the Square Theatre School's Summer Intensive and at the School of Creative and Performing Arts.
 A partial scholarship was also rewarded to Roe to train at The Broadway Experience.

 Roe has performed with Patti LuPone in her Don't Monkey with Broadway concert series, as well as with Kelli O'Hara and Judy Collins as a part of an ensemble of backup singers.